buiquanghuy23103/note-to-myself/README.md

 * Spread operator cannot fully copy nested arrays or nested objects.
 Follow this [instruction](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript) for deep cloning.

+## Cypress

+* Cypress has adopted Mocha's bdd syntax.

+* Passing arrow functions to Mocha and Cypress is [discouraged](https://mochajs.org/#arrow-functions).

 ## React

 * Always set default value for state parameter of a reducer, otherwise, the state type will be "never" in app state (generated according to rootReducer)